womanonrails/womanonrails.com/_i18n/en/_posts/2021-10-20-good-programer.md

 ## Precision

 In most cases, we always have a lot to do.
 Everything is important, a high priority.
 We do too much stuff at the same time.
 It's hard to focus.
 This behavior is bad for our precision.
 Features aren't fully done or done with only a happy path.
-When you start a task, you should <a href="{{ site.baseurl }}/how-to-focus" title="How to focus?">focus only on this one thing</a>.
+When you start a task, you should [focus only on this one thing]({{site.baseurl}}/how-to-focus "How to focus?").
 Do the best you can.
 Think about the whole flow.
 Ask the right questions.
 Try to predict customers' behavior.
 Understand what your code does.
 There is a lot to consider during the task.
 To be more precise, I suggest doing a checklist of what should be done before accepting the task.
 The definition of done (the overview - the same for all tasks) and the specifications for the current task.
 You can also ask yourself:
 - Is this functionality doing exactly what it should do?
 - Is it checked?
 (Code review)
 - Is it tested?
 (Automated tests, QA)